While booting ZENworks imaging, there are several things that you can do to help troubleshoot if there is a problem:

 where logfilename is the name of the file that you should send.

-You can then mount a device, such as a thumb drive or other USB device, and save the output file for later use.
+You can then mount a device, such as a Thumb drive or other USB device, and save the output file for later use.
 You might also be able to use FTP to save the file where it can be available.

 ethtool: This is a valuable tool (contained in a ZENworks distribution) that can be used to change the configuration on most Ethernet network devices.
-See the online help for information on using the ethtool utility.